ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 };
 ```

-> Note that a successful form action in SvelteKit can only return status code `200`, so the status property for `message` must be in the range `400-599`, otherwise `{ form }` will be returned with a status of `200`, no matter what the status option is set to.
+> Note that a successful form action in SvelteKit can only return status code `200`, so the status option for `message` must be in the range `400-599`, otherwise `{ form }` will be returned with a status of `200`, no matter what the status option is set to.

 ## Strongly typed message